swayraj/swayraj/README.md

 # 💫 About Me:
-Hey there i am Swaraj, an aspiring Full Stack Dev with a tint of AIML in Fintech
+Hey there i am Swaraj, an aspiring Backend Dev with a tint of AIML in Fintech

 # 💻 Tech Stack: